ucsf-wynton/wynton-website-hpc/docs/software/software-repositories.md

 whatis(&quot;URL: https://rstudio.com/products/rstudio/#rstudio-desktop, https://www.rstudio.com/products/rstudio/release-notes/ (changelog), https://github.com/rstudio/rstudio/ (source code)&quot;)
 whatis([[
 Description: The RStudio Desktop is an integrated development environment (IDE) for R, a programming language for statistical computing and graphics.
-Example: `rstudio`.
+Examples: `rstudio`.
 If you get a blank window, retry with `QMLSCENE_DEVICE=softwarecontext rstudio`.
 Warning: This software works only on the development nodes.
 It requires an SSH connection with X11 Forwarding enabled.
 It does *not* work with X2Go (gives error \&quot;GLX 1.3 or later is required\&quot;).
 For best performance, use SSH compression when using X11 Forwarding, i.e. `ssh -X -C ...`.
 ]])